suchanek/proteusPy/paper/paper.md

 ## The Future

+- I am writing up the first analysis paper which will provide an overall survey of the RCSB disulfide database in terms of structural statistics.
+This represents the outcome from my initial desire for building the system in the first place.
-- I continue to explore disulfide structural classes using the sextant class approach as time permist.
-This offers much higher class resolution than the binary approach and reveals subgroups within the structural class.
-I'd also like to explore the catalytic and allosteric classes within the subgroups to look for common structural features.
+- I am starting to explore disulfide structural classes using the sextant class approach as time permist.
+This offers much higher class resolution than the binary approach and reveals subgroups within the binary structural classes.
+I'd also like to explore the catalytic and allosteric classes within the subgroups to look for common structural features at a higher level.

 - I am working to deploy a Disulfide Database browser for further exploration and analysis.
+There are several iterations of the viewer in the `programs` directory.
+The issue is I am unable to refresh a ``panel`` ``pyvista.plotter`` object correctly into a single pane.

 ## Miscellaneous

-*Developer's Notes:*
+### Performance
+- Manipulating and searching through long lists of disulfides can take time.
+I've added progress bars for many of these operations.
+- Rendering many disulfides in ``pyvista`` can also take time to load and may be slow to dispay in real time, depending on your hardware.
+I added optimization to reduce cylinder complexity as a function of total cylinders rendered, but it can still be less than perfect.
+The faster your GPU the better!

+### Visualizing Disulfides with pyVista
+PyVista is a wonderful 3D visualization framework and I've used it for the Disulfide visualization engine.
+It uses the VTK library on the back end and provides high-level access to 3d rendering.
+The menu strip provided in the Disulfide visualization windows allows the user to turn borders, rulers, bounding boxes on and off and reset the orientations.
+Please try them out!
+There is also a button for *local* vs *server* rendering. *Local* rendering is usually much smoother.
+To manipulate:
+- Click and drag your mouse to rotate
+- Use the mouse wheel to zoom (3 finger zoom on trackpad)

+## Developer's Notes:
 The .pkl files needed to instantiate this class and save it into its final .pkl file are defined in the [proteusPy.data]("https://suchanek.github.io/proteusPy/proteusPy/data.html") class and should not be changed.
 Upon initialization the class will load them and initialize itself.

 *NB:* [@proteusPy] disulfide database creaton relies on my [fork](https://github.com/suchanek/biopython) of the [Biopython](https://biopython.org) Python package to download and build the database, (<https://github.com/suchanek/biopython>).
 As a result, one can't download and create the database locally unless the BioPython patch is applied.
 Database analysis is unaffected without this, however.

+## Contributing

+I welcome anyone interested in collaborating on proteusPy!
+Feel free to contact me, fork the repo and get coding.

 # Bibliography